Tiburonboy/Symbolic-modified-nodal-analysis/test circuits/readme.md

 ## Circuit Analysis Test Vectors
 Last updated: 4 Dec 2017

 This folder contains the test vectors used to validate the network analysis code.
 This is a work in progress.
+For now test circuits are in the zip file.

 Test vectors